mhtrinhLIC/cheatsheet/ssh-via-ssm.md

 * Your local device, from which you want to ssh to your instance, needs :
   * ```aws cli``` installed.
   * ```Session Manager plugin``` : see https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html
-* Potential unstability when you change live the instance profile: by experience, when you change the instance profile, it may kill SSM agent and need to reboot the instance for the SSM Agent to come back.
+* Potential unstability: by experience, when you change live the instance profile, it may take sometime for the local SSM agent in the instance to reconnect to AWS.
+You may need to reboot the instance ...

 # Todo for the sysadmin to setup without bastion
 * Create a VPC with public and private subnet